SimonaPacheliyska/JavaSE/README.md

-These projects are part of the Java Course in Faculty of Mathematics and Informatics in Sofia University
+Exercises from Java Course taught in Faculty of Mathematics and Informatics